-The NMTC program requires the financing structure to remain in place for a period of not less than seven (7) years from the date in which the NMTC investment funds make the qualified equity investment into the CDEs (the 'Compliance Period").
-During the Compliance Period, C&M makes interest-only payments on the loans from the CDEs.
+The NMTC program required the financing structure to remain in place for a period of not less than seven (7) years from the date in which the NMTC investment funds make the qualified equity investment into the CDEs (the "Compliance Period").
+During the Compliance Period, C&M made interest-only payments on the loans from the CDEs.
 The CDEs use the interest payments to pay fees and distribute the remaining proceeds to the NMTC Investment Funds.
-The NMTC investment funds then use the proceeds to make interest-only payments on their notes payable to Roswell Park.
-At the conclusion of the Compliance Period, the investors in the NMTC investment funds have the option to have their interest in the CDEs redeemed, which will result in the CDEs assigning their assets to the NMTC investment funds, including the Notes Receivable from C&M. Additionally, the NMTC Investors have the option to put their interest in the NMTC investment funds to Roswell Park for a price of \$1.
-If the NMTC Investors do not exercise their put options, Roswell Park may exercise a call option to purchase the NMTC Investors' interests in the NMTC investment funds for a price equal to the fair market value of the interests.
-Exercise of either the put or call options will effectively transfer ownership of the NMTC investment funds to Roswell Park, which will allow Roswell Park to cancel the loans between the NMTC investment funds and C&M. Recognition of the estimated \$6.2 million NMTC net benefit, represented as the difference in value of the NMTC investment interests and the loans payable to the CDEs at the end of the Compliance Period, is contingent upon the exercise of either the put or call options, and thus is considered a gain contingency.
-Recognition of the NMTC benefit is therefore deferred until such time as the put or call options are exercised, which is expected to be no sooner than the expiration of the Compliance Period in September, 2020.
+The NMTC investment funds then used the proceeds to make interest-only payments on their notes payable to Roswell Park.
+The compliance period ended on September 22, 2020.
+The investors in the NMTC investment funds exercised their option to have their interest in the CDEs redeemed, which resulted in the CDEs assigning their assets to the NMTC investment funds, including the Notes Receivable from C&M. Further, the NMTC investors exercised their option to put their interest in the NMTC investment funds to Roswell Park for a price of \$1.
+The exercise of the put option effectively transferred ownership of the NMTC investment funds and C&M. This resulted in a gain from the forgiveness of debt of approximately \$8,400 recognized in Non-operating revenues (expenses).
+The net benefit to Roswell Park after considering fees and expenses was approximately \$6,200.
+Prior to the expiration of the compliance period, the Foundation transferred its interest of 10% in C&M to Roswell Park.